bugthug/odin-library/README.md

 - Number of pages: `416`
 - Photo url: `./assets/The_Racket_(book).jpg`

-I could style it a bit more (Using hackery with grid) but the point of this project is more objects and DOM manipulation, so I decided to end it before the design was 100% up to my standards.
+I could style it a bit more (Using hackery with grid) but the point of this project is more about objects and DOM manipulation then CSS, so I decided to end it before the design was 100% up to my standards.